Generalised T-links Represent All Links in the 3-Sphere: A braid simplification of Lorenz-like links

-In this section, we provide a simpler braid description for all Lorenz-like links that can be embedded into the Lorenz-like templates \( \mathscr{L}(0, v) \) and \( \mathscr{L}(u, 0) \), as obtained by Birman and Kofman for the Lorenz template in \cite{Birman-Kofman:NewTwistOnLorenzLinks}.
-As a consequence, we obtain a simpler braid description for all links in the 3-sphere.
-This simpler braid description can be viewed as a generalisation of torus links and provides a simple parametrization for all links in the 3-sphere.
-Unexpectedly, Champanerkar, Futer, Kofman, Neumann, and Purcell have previously worked with this family of links in \cite[Definition 1.2]{MR2915470}, but they did not realize that they are, in fact, all links in the 3-sphere, as we will demonstrate.
+In this section we prove the braid-theoretic conversion underlying the main theorem.
+The starting point is the Birman--Kofman correspondence, which identifies Lorenz links with T-links \cite{Birman-Kofman:NewTwistOnLorenzLinks}.
+We extend this correspondence from the Lorenz template \(\mathscr L(0,0)\) to the Lorenz-like templates \(\mathscr L(0,2v)\).
+More precisely, we show that, for each \(v\leq 0\), the ambient isotopy classes of links carried by \(\mathscr L(0,2v)\) are precisely the ambient isotopy classes represented by generalised T-links satisfying a simple inequality on the final twisting parameter.

+Although this result is inspired by the Birman--Kofman theorem, the conversion used here is different.
+The additional twists in the Lorenz-like templates must be separated from the positive part of the Lorenz braid and then absorbed into the final twisting block of a generalised T-link.
+This is the mechanism that turns a Lorenz-like template representative into a compact braid word of generalised T-link type.

+When \(v<0\), Ghrist's theorem implies that the template \(\mathscr L(0,2v)\) is universal.
+Thus the conversion theorem immediately implies that every link in \(S^3\) can be represented as a generalised T-link.
+We also record a related non-uniqueness phenomenon: every ordinary T-link has infinitely many representatives in each universal Lorenz-like template of the form \(\mathscr L(0,2n)\), with \(n<0\).

-The Lorenz template \( \mathscr{L}(0, 0)\) (see Definition \ref{Def:LOrenzLikeTemplate}) produces a braid template for the Lorenz links.
+The Lorenz template \( \mathscr{L}(0, 0)\) produces a braid template for the Lorenz links.
 This is achieved by cutting and opening the Lorenz template, as illustrated in Figure~\ref{Fig:LorenzTemplate}.

 A Lorenz braid in the braid template is formed by groups of overcrossing and undercrossing strands, with the overcrossing strands located among the leftmost strands and the undercrossing strands among the rightmost strands at the top of the Lorenz braid.
 Furthermore, the overcrossing strands never cross each other, and the undercrossing strands never cross each other.
-A Lorenz braid is characterized by the permutation associated with its strands.
+See \reffig{LorenzBraid} for example.

 If a Lorenz braid has no overcrossing strands, or equivalently, if the Lorenz link has a trip number equal to zero, then the Lorenz link is the unlink with trivial components that are parallel to the two boundary components of the Lorenz template.
 Therefore, we consider that the Lorenz braid has at least one overcrossing strand.
 Furthermore, given a link \( L \) in the Lorenz template, we can obtain infinitely many splittable links by adding trivial loops that are parallel to the left boundary component of the template \( \mathscr{L}(0, 0) \).
 For now, when we consider a link in the Lorenz template, we disregard these trivial loops that are parallel to the left boundary component.